St. Petersburg Head-On Collision Accident & Injury Lawyers

 What Are Common Head-On Collision Injuries?

 Head-on collision accidents are often severe because they can easily affect the head, neck, and spinal cord.
 Whiplash is a common injury, as the head and neck continue to move forward and are whipped back into place after impact.
-Some whiplash symptoms may not appear immediately, which is why it is crucial to seek immediate medical care
+Some whiplash symptoms may not appear immediately, which is why immediate medical care is always advised.

 Abdominal injuries are another significant concern after a head-on crash.
 Seatbelts and steering wheel impact can perforate internal organs, causing bleeding or organ failure.

-Chest injuries are also common from the force of the seatbelt.
+Chest injury is also common from the force of the seatbelt.
 The human body has a difficult time maintaining its form at high speeds, resulting in broken ribs or perforated lungs.
-Seat belts and steering wheels are typically to blame for a severe chest injury.
+Seat belts and steering wheels are typically to blame for a serious chest injury.